project-kgz/Final-Project/README.md

 Project description : The aim of the project is to create a small check-in site using longitude and latitude information and show the checks on the map.

-Used : Geodjango, visual studio code, html, komodo, google maps.
+Used : Geodjango, html, komodo, google maps.